Back to Basics Guides

 • WCAG level and associated principle

-• Success criteria, failure message, and recommended solutions
+• Success criteria, message, failure, and recommended solutions/techniques

-• Severity level, active instances, and issue status (active or resolved)
+• Severity level, number of active instances, full page URLs, and priority level

 • Source of the issue (automated scan or manual audit)